OpenFeature .NET SDK

 // registering the default provider

-await Api.Instance.SetProvider(new LocalProvider());
+await Api.Instance.SetProviderAsync(new LocalProvider());

-// registering a named provider
+// registering a provider to a domain

-await Api.Instance.SetProvider("clientForCache", new CachedProvider());
+await Api.Instance.SetProviderAsync("clientForCache", new CachedProvider());

 // a client backed by default provider